 Art Education Program Details

-As an undergraduate Art Education major, you will earn a Bachelor of Fine Arts (BFA) in Studio Art, plus become eligible to take the state of Texas certification exams for Teacher Certification in Art, Grades EC-12.
+As an undergraduate Art Education major, you will earn a Bachelor of Fine Arts (BFA) in Art Education, plus become eligible to take the state of Texas certification exams for Teacher Certification in Art, Grades EC-12.

-In the School of Art & Design, you will take the same Art Foundation courses as other Studio Art majors.
-You will take courses in Art History that span a period of time from prehistoric and ancient art through the modern art movements in the 20th century.
+In the School of Art & Design, you will take the same Art Foundation courses as Studio Art majors.
+You will take courses in Art History that span a period of time from prehistoric art through contemporary art movements.
 You will choose one studio emphasis via a track option from Studio Art either in 2D or 3D art: drawing and printmaking, painting, photography, ceramics, metals, sculpture, or expanded media.
-You'll complete the equivalent of advanced level 4 or 5 in that area of emphasis.
+You will complete the advanced level in your selected area of emphasis.

 Simultaneously, you will complete your major coursework in Art Education with a sequence of Art Theory & Practice courses.
-In these courses, you’ll study theories of art education, childhood and adolescent development, and teaching methods.
-Plus, you'll actually teach in real classrooms in local schools and at community arts events.
+In these courses, you will study theories of art education, childhood and adolescent development, and teaching methods.
+In addition, you will actually teach in real classrooms in local schools and at community arts events.
 When your major coursework is complete, your program culminates in a semester-long student teaching assignment, administered by the College of Education and supervised by your Art Education faculty.

 Pathways to Certification

-There are two pathways to certification: a BFA in Studio Art with Teacher Certification, and a Post-Baccalaureate in Art Education with Teacher Certification.
+There are two pathways to certification: a B.F.A. in Art Education and a Post-Baccalaureate in Art Education with Teacher Certification.
+For questions regarding our Post-Baccaluareate program, please reach out to Sean Justice, the interim Art Education program coordinator.
 Whichever path you choose, your certification pathway culminates in Student Teaching (see next section for details).
 Read the Teacher Certification Handbook for more information.

 Learn more about the pathways to certification: